Drive Reduction TheorySixth form students aged 17-18 in navy blazers and striped ties engage with Drive Reduction Theory using a model.

 • Reinforcement plays a crucial role in shaping our behaviours.
 Behaviours that lead to the reduction of internal tension are reinforced and are thus more likely to be repeated in the future.

-• The theory suggests that we are not just driven by the need to reduce discomfort, but also by the desire to achieve a state of relaxation and satisfaction.
+• The theory suggests that we are driven by the need to reduce discomfort and by the desire to achieve a state of relaxation and satisfaction.

 As the renowned psychologist Abraham Maslow once said, "A musician must make music, an artist must paint, a poet must write, if he is to be ultimately at peace with himself.
 What a man can be, he must be."
 This quote encapsulates the essence of the drive reduction theory, highlighting how our behaviours are driven by our inherent needs and desires.